 Common entry points to the Senior School are Upper III (Year 7), Upper IV (Year 9) and Sixth Form (Year 12).

 To make an application for your daughter's entry to the School, please complete our online registration form.
-Registrations are welcomed until Friday 8 December 2017* for the entrance test on Saturday 6 January 2018.
+Registrations are welcomed until Monday 10 December 2018 for the Entrance Examination on Saturday 12 January 2019.
 Please note, a non-refundable Registration Fee of £100 is payable.

-Every Year 6 girl who is registered to sit the entrance test will be invited to attend an Abbey Experience Day in the Autumn Term.
-This gives the girls a real opportunity to sample lessons and life at the School.
-During the day your daughter will have an informal interview to allow us to better understand her interests and ideas.
-She will experience life as an Abbey girl, make new friends and start to get to know teachers.
+Year 6 girls who are registered to sit the Entrance Examination will be invited to attend an Abbey Interview Day in the Autumn Term.
+This gives the girls a real opportunity to sample life at The Abbey.
+During the half day, your daughter will participate in a workshop and an activity session as well as a short informal interview in order to gain a better understanding of her interests and ideas.
+Lunch will be included.
+Your daughter will experience life as an Abbey girl, make new friends and start to get to know her teachers.

-The annual entrance test will be in January and the girls will sit papers in Mathematics, English and Reasoning.
-Information about Scholarship assessment can be found on our Scholarships and Bursaries page.
+The annual Entrance Examination will be held on Saturday 12 January 2019 and the girls will sit papers in English, Mathematics and Reasoning.